-3. System model
+3. SYSTEM MODEL

-This section defines the cluster-tree topology and data-flow models that will be considered in the analysis.
+This section defines the cluster-tree topology and data flow models that will be considered in the analysis.
 It also elaborates on the worst-case cluster scheduling; that is, the time sequence of clusters' active periods leading to the worst-case end-to-end delay for a message to be routed to the sink.

-3.1 Cluster-tree topology model
+3.1 Cluster-Tree Topology Model

 Cluster-tree WSNs feature a tree-based logical topology, where nodes are organized in different groups, called clusters.
-Each node is connected to one node at lower depth, called parent node, and can be connected to multiple nodes at upper depth, called child nodes.
+Each node is connected with a maximum of one node at lower depth, called parent node, and can be connected with multiple nodes at upper depth, called child nodes.
+This topology needs also corresponding routing algorithm to realize the data transmission through multiple levels.
+The transmission using multiple hops is easy and fast because each node can interact only with its pre-defined parent and child nodes.

-Consider Figure 1.
+Consider Figure 3.
 The cluster-tree topology contains two main types of nodes.
-First, the nodes that can associate with previously associated nodes and can participate in the multi-hop routing are referred to as routers (R{ij} , i.e router j at depth i).
+First, the nodes that can associate with previously associated nodes and can participate in the multi-hop routing are referred to as routers (R{ij} , i.e the j^{th} router at depth i).
 Second, the leaf nodes that do not allow association of other nodes and do not participate in routing are referred to as end-nodes (N).
 The router that has no parent is called root (it might hold special functions such as identification, formation and control of the entire topology).
 Routers and end-nodes can both have sensing capabilities.
 Therefore they are generally referred to as sensor nodes.
 Each router forms its cluster and is referred to as cluster-head of this cluster.
+All child nodes (i.e. end-nodes and routers) of given cluster-head are associated to its cluster, and the cluster-head handles all of their data transmissions.
+It results that each router (except the root) is a member in two clusters, once as a child and once as a parent (i.e. a cluster-head).
+Hence, the data communication in cluster-tree topology can be considered to be cluster-oriented.